jorisvos/dcpingmc/README.md

 - `sudo systemctl start <your bot name>.service` - this starts the bot

 ### Other Operating Systems
 Not yet, if you've done this.
-Please
+Please contact me so I can update this section!

 # Commands
 - `/help` - Shows a help message with all available commands